-The motivation to make your own games doesn’t end with the personal fascination, either: statistics show that professional game makers are rather well paid.
+The motivation to make your games doesn’t end with the personal fascination, either: statistics show that professional game makers are rather well paid.
 Of course, becoming a professional is no easy feat.
-If you feel driven to give it a try, the first step you should take is choosing game making software that matches your needs best.
+If you feel driven to give it a try, the first step you should take is choosing game development software that matches your needs best.

 Is great design your absolute priority, or are you more into developing storylines?
 Are you wondering how to make an RPG, or maybe a simple shooter would do for now?
 Whatever your dream is, there is game development software to match it.
-Now, let’s talk the game maker language.
+Now, let’s talk about the game maker language.

 Table of Contents

 - 1 Unreal Engine vs Unity: The Colossal Battle